sachkosm/react-pivot-r16/README.md

 # ReactPivot #

+Modified version to work with React version 16.

 ReactPivot is a data-grid component with pivot-table-like functionality for data display, filtering, and exploration.
 Can be used without React.

 Demo: [http://davidguttman.github.io/react-pivot/](http://davidguttman.github.io/react-pivot/)